 The Frontier Community Health Integration Project Demonstration aims to develop and test new models of integrated, coordinated health care in the most sparsely-populated rural counties with the goal of improving health outcomes and reducing Medicare expenditures.

 Section 123 of the Medicare Improvements for Patients and Providers Act of 2008, as amended by section 3126 of the Affordable Care Act (ACA), authorizes a three year demonstration project on community health integration models in certain rural counties to develop and test new models for the delivery of healthcare services in order to better integrate the delivery of acute care, extended care and other healthcare services and thereby improve access to care for Medicare and Medicaid beneficiaries residing in very sparsely populated areas.
+The Demonstration began August 1, 2016 and is scheduled to run through July 31, 2019.

 Critical Access Hospitals (CAHs) serve as the hubs for healthcare activities in frontier areas, but they often serve few inpatients.
 In this Demonstration, CMS expects CAHs to increase access to services that are often unavailable in frontier communities with the goal of avoiding expensive transfers to hospitals in larger communities.
 CMS will evaluate whether providing these services in frontier communities can improve the quality of care received by Medicare beneficiaries, increase patient satisfaction, and reduce Medicare expenditures.